 Spanish Peaks/Colorado Cols Epic

 Lizard Head Cycling Guides combines two great Colorado cycling tours into one!
 Picking the “best of the best” from our Spanish Peaks & Great Sand Dunes tour and our Colorado Cols tour, this audacious two week adventure weaves it’s way through the majestic peaks of Colorado’s most mighty 14’ers.
-See the state of Colorado at “the speed of bike”.
+See the state of Colorado at “Bike Speed”.

 Spanish Peaks/Colorado Cols Epic: Highlights